 Events of Default.
-The occurrence of any of the following events is declared to be and to constitute an Event of Default under the Trust Agreement:
+The occurrence of any of the following events is declared to be and to constitute an Event of Default under a Trust Agreement:

-Failure to pay any interest on any Obligation, when and as the same shall have become due and payable;

-- Failure to pay the principal of or any redemption premium on any Obligation, when and as the same shall have become due and payable, whether at maturity or by acceleration or call for redemption; or - Failure to perform or observe duly or punctually any other covenant, condition or agreement contained in the Obligations or the Trust Agreement and to be performed by the State, which failure shall have continued for a period of 60 days after written notice of it to the Treasurer given by the Trustee or the holders of not less than 25% in aggregate outstanding principal amount of affected Obligations.
+- Failure to pay any interest on any applicable Obligation, when and as the same shall have become due and payable; - Failure to pay the principal of or any redemption premium on any applicable Obligation, when and as the same shall have become due and payable, whether at maturity or by acceleration or call for redemption; or - Failure to perform or observe duly or punctually any other covenant, condition or agreement contained in the applicable Obligations or that Trust Agreement and to be performed by the State, which failure shall have continued for a period of 60 days after written notice of it to the Treasurer given by the applicable Trustee or the holders of not less than 25% in aggregate outstanding principal amount of affected Obligations.